thebuckleylab/thebuckleylab.github.io/_pages/members.md

       <p><a href="https://scholar.google.co.uk/citations?hl=en&user=mXPjaYYAAAAJ">Google Scholar</a></p>
       <p><a href="https://poppycollis.github.io/">Personal website</a></p>
     </div>
     <p>With a background in Neuroscience and Cognitive Science (BSc), Poppy Collis graduated with distinction from a Masters in Artificial Intelligence and Adaptive Systems at the University of Sussex in 2022.
-Her PhD is funded by UKRI Horizon Europe as part of the MetaTool project led by the Universidad Politécnica De Madrid, which aims to develop a computational model of tool invention in autonomous robotic systems.
+Her PhD is funded by the MetaTool project, which aims to develop a computational model of tool invention in autonomous systems.
 Her research looks at methods which use approximate Bayesian inference to describe intelligent decision-making in cognitive agents.</p>
 </div>

 <div style="padding: 1em;">